Podpulfrca

 Podpulfrca ([pɔtˈpuːlfəɾtsa], in older sources Podpurflica) is a small settlement in the Municipality of Škofja Loka in the Upper Carniola region of Slovenia.

 Name

 Podpulfrca is also known as Podpurfelca in the local dialect.
 The name is a fused prepositional phrase: pod 'below' + pulfrca 'gunpowder mill'.
-The latter element refers from a stamp mill used for producing gunpowder that was located there, and in 1584 the name of the village was recorded as Pulferstamph 'gunpowder mill' (i.e., German Pulverstampf).
+The latter element refers to a stamp mill used for producing gunpowder that was located there, and in 1584 the name of the village was recorded as Pulferstamph 'gunpowder mill' (i.e., German Pulverstampf).